Houston's free COVID-19 testing site expands to see all ages

-Officials say those with a chronic illness experiencing a cough, difficulty breathing or any other COVID-19 symptoms still have to call 832-393-4220 for a screening between the hours of 9 a.m. - 3 p.m before being tested.
-This testing location will only see people who received a unique code by calling.
+Officials say those with a chronic illness, experiencing a cough, difficulty breathing or any other COVID-19 symptoms will still have to call 832-393-4220 for a screening between the hours of 9 a.m. - 3 p.m before being tested.
+This testing location will only see people who received a unique code from the call.

 Mayor Sylvester Turner inspected the first free COVID-19 testing site, which was only accepting seniors 65 and older Saturday afternoon.